alexjons987/SQL-Assignments/transactions/README.md

 ### Task 4 – Use `SAVEPOINT`
 Create a transaction where you:
-1. `INSERT` a new customer.
+1. Insert a new customer.
 2. Sets a `SAVEPOINT`.
-3. `INSERT`s a new order.
+3. Insert a new order.
-4. `ROLLBACK` TO `SAVEPOINT` so that only the order is deleted, but the customer remains.
+4. `ROLLBACK TO SAVEPOINT` so that only the order is deleted, but the customer remains.

 Finish with `COMMIT`.